AzelogluLab/Oscillatory-Motifs/README.md

 # Oscillatory-Motifs

-Here, we publish MATLAB files used to simiulate network motifs given an oscillatory input stimulus.
+Here, we publish MATLAB files used to simiulate enzyme network responses given an oscillatory input stimulus.